Water-Earth Dynamics, Challenge 1:

 Web Sites | Articles | Maps | Videos/Visualizations

-Explore the resources listed below to find information that will help you answer the “Generate Ideas” questions and increase your knowledge about groundwater.
+Explore the following resources to find information that will help you answer the “Generate Ideas” questions and increase your knowledge about the topic.

-Now that you are more knowledgeable about groundwater in general, and the Ogallala and Edwards aquifers in particular, it is time to share your ideas with the class.
+Now that you are more knowledgeable about how water shapes the landscape in general and the Llano Estacado in particular, it is time to share your ideas with the class.